 • Be sensitive: Be mindful of potential trauma reminders and sensitive topics.
 Avoid asking them intrusive questions and only discuss the subject if they are comfortable doing so.

 • Be patient: Be patient and supportive as they cope with their trauma and its effects.
 Be understanding if their needs change over time.
-Healing is a personal journey, and only they get to determine what that looks like them.
+Healing is a personal journey, and only they get to determine what that looks like for them.

 • Encourage self care: Remind them to prioritize self care.
 Suggest activities that bring them comfort, and offer to engage in these activities together.